LimitlessSpace/Particle-Animations/README.md

 To compile and run the project follow these steps:

 Using the bash terminal run all the .mk files.
+So: ./fileName.mk.
-So: ./fileName.mk After you've done that run the Particle Fire Explosion file.
-Like this: ./Particle\ Fire\ Explosion If the program doesn't execute try changing the name of the Source file folder to src.
+After you've done that run the Particle Fire Explosion file.
+Like this: ./Particle\ Fire\ Explosion.
+If the program doesn't execute try changing the name of the Source file folder to src.
 If that doesn't work please report it as a problem.